Things to Do in Yosemite Valley: The Ultimate Guide

 pizza restaurant with the half dome view behind the building

-In Yosemite Village (Shuttle Stop #2,4,5) you can find the Village Store, complete with all you need to pack a lunch for the trail or a picnic, and seasonal outdoor dining.
-Degnan’s Bakery provides a la carte breakfast and lunch fare, and just upstairs The Loft serves pizza, sandwiches, and salads for casual sit-down lunch and dinner.
+In Yosemite Village (Shuttle Stop #2,4,5) you’ll find the Village Store, complete with all you need to pack a lunch for the trail or a picnic, and seasonal outdoor dining.
+Degnan’s Bakery provides a la carte breakfast and lunch fare, while The Loft serves pizza, sandwiches, and salads for casual sit-down eating.

 What to Pack for a Trip to Yosemite Valley